 Before Cloudera, Charles held various technology and product leadership roles at SAP, BEA Systems, and venture-backed startups where he helped create several new products and businesses.
 Charles has been an investor and adviser to several successful B2B companies in data systems, open-source platforms, and AI applications.

 Rapid Growth, Rapid Results

-SymphonyAI has grown rapidly from a startup in 2017 to seven companies, using a unique operating model that combines AI-centric innovation with deep domain and process expertise in each vertical sector in which we operate.
+SymphonyAI has grown rapidly from a startup in 2017 to a leading enterprise AI software company that delivers packaged solutions for a range of critical industry use cases.
+Each SymphonyAI division uses a unique operating model that combines AI-centric innovation with deep vertical domain and process expertise.